 so?
 You can't set defaults, so they're not really replacements

+you do realize that all these features have been standard on android for years and quite a few more. oh and dolphin on android is fully flash enabled and runs quite well.
 Its not that you have no "browser choices" on iOS, its that non of them are as fully equipped as those on android. true story.

 Posts: 16; Member since: Apr 03, 2012

 Apple has better quality apps then all other,s!
 Other,s have junk.....

 posted on Apr 05, 2012, 11:44 AM 2